-The IEO will participate in a lunch-break conference on Evaluation in hard-to-reach areas held by the European Evaluation Society (EES).
-The focus of the conference will be on improving international development evaluation through geospatial data and analysis.
+The IEO participated in a lunch-break conference on Evaluation in difficult contexts and hard-to-reach areas organized by the Evaluation Support Service of DG DEVCO and the unit 'Results, Monitoring and Evaluation' of DG DEVCO.
+The focus of the conference was on improving international development evaluation through geospatial data and analysis.

 - Mrs. Geeta Batra, Deputy Director and Chief Evaluation Officer, GEF Independent Evaluation Office